skippyta/blackwinglair/index.md

 * Groups need to *COMMUNICATE* when they're getting overwhelmed.
 Ideally we have a healer captain on each side calling this

 Adds:
 1. Mage.
 Highest Priority.
-If the spawn across the room need to be kicked and brought over.
+If they spawn across the room need to be kicked and brought over.
 2. Dragonspawn.
 High health high damage adds.
 Most likely to get out of control.
 3. Legionnaire.
 Trash mob.
 Watch for cleave.